arogozhnikov/python3_with_pleasure/README.md

 120  12 / 300  accuracy: 0.8180±0.4649 time: 56.60
 ```

-Default logging system provides the flexibility (template and formatted values are independent) that one doesn't need in research code.
+Default logging system provides the flexibility (template and formatted values are independent) that is not required in research code.
 This comes at the cost of being either too verbose and writing the code that is too prone to errors during editing (if you use positional coding).

 ## Explicit difference between 'true division' and 'integer division'